 Personal experience also led Tammy to her interest and specialized training in the grief that surrounds pregnancy loss and infant death.
 As an active member of the Pregnancy Loss and Infant Death Alliance (PLIDA), Tammy is passionate about shedding light on and bringing awareness to the heartache felt by many families.
 As a former March of Dimes NICU Family Support Specialist at Lehigh Valley Health Network, Tammy walked alongside families that experienced having a baby born prematurely, ill, and/or died, providing an added layer of support as they grieved their loss.
 She also has facilitated the LVHN Pregnancy Loss and Infant Death Support Group for the past three years.

-As a Center Intern, Tammy will be working across our programs, supporting grieving clients in our counseling program and in facilitation of peer groups.
-Tammy will also apply her extensive knowledge in Thanatology to efforts in our grief education and awareness.
+Tammy works across our programs, supporting grieving clients in our counseling program and in facilitation of peer groups.
+Tammy also applies her extensive knowledge in Thanatology to efforts in our grief education and awareness.

 If you would like to set up an appointment with Tammy, please contact Hannah Feehery, our intake coordinator, at 610-222-4110 ext.
 127.